JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 - [ ] [Penetration Testing: A Hands-On Introduction to Hacking](https://www.amazon.com/Penetration-Testing-Hands-Introduction-Hacking/dp/1593275951/ref=la_B00JAM3QNC_1_1?s=books&ie=UTF8&qid=1497794043&sr=1-1&refinements=p_82%3AB00JAM3QNC)
 	- This books by Georgia Weidman has been a favorite of mine since 2014.
 It is both both broad and in-depth and covers most topics regarding computer hacking.

 ### More Programming languages
 The coding interviews taking by large companies usually concentrate on just one language.
-The interviewee can choose form a small: usually C, Java or Python.
+The interviewee can choose from a small selection: usually C, Java or Python.
 However, there is a much larger world involving databases and web programming.
 Knowing other languages becomes vital – just not for the interview.
 Try and choose from the list below.

 - [ ] Go: Google's own multi-paradigm language.
 	- Book: The Go Programming Language (https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440)
 	- Video: https://www.youtube.com/watch?v=29LLRKIL_TI
-- [ ] R
+- [ ] R: A language that focuses on statisical analysis, but it has lost some important in Machine Learning in favor of Python.
 - [ ] Swift
 - [ ] Ruby
-- [ ] Julia
+- [ ] Julia: A new scientific general purpose language.
 - [ ] JavaScript

 ### Web Programming

 ### Learning Linux